- Research, Teaching, and Professional Opportunities

 • Agriculture

-Recognized achievement in the form of authorship and editorship of published or unpublished reports, books, papers, peer-reviewed scientific journals, or other communications resulting from:
+Recognized achievement in the form of authorship and editorship of published or unpublished reports, books, papers, or other communications resulting from:

 a) Research, experimental development, or tasking associated with operational equipment and problems; OR